Yanco

-Yanco is a village with a population of 432 in Leeton Shire in south western New South Wales, Australia.
+Yanco is a village in Leeton Shire in south western New South Wales, Australia.
 Yanco is a Wiradjuri aboriginal language word meaning the sound of running water.
 Yanco is located 3 km from Leeton along Irrigation Way.
 Yanco is home to the Powerhouse Museum, McCaughey Park, Murrumbidgee Rural Studies Centre and Yanco Agricultural High School.
+Murrumbidgee Irrigation builds the Roach’s Surge Reservoir near Yanco, holding up to 5 million tonnes of water.

 Yanco North Post Office opened on 1 March 1888.
 It was renamed Yanko in 1892 and Yanco in 1928.